MugenMicko/voron/V0/5015_Toolhead/README.md

 ## Assembly:

 Place brass inserts into the cowl for mounting the hotend and the adxl mount if using this.
-Also add zip-ties to the cowl in advance of fitting the toolhead to the X carriage.

 The 3010 hotend fan is meant to be press fit.
 If it's too tight, sand or file the opening but don't force it in otherwise it can deform and the blades will hit the casing.
 If it's too lose or rattles, use M3 screws to secure it through the top two holes into the cowl.